corbin1988/marketing/README.md

 - Can you maintain your prices over time and what do you expect to happen to competitors?
 - Are your prices quantity-sensitive?

+### Promotion and Selling

+Promotion of your product or service and development of a promotion strategy is part of the market analysis.
+It is important to analyze what are the best methods of making your customer aware and what message will motivate them to buy.
+From the promotion strategy the advertising budget and overall sales plan are then developed.

+Items to consider:

+- What media of advertising and sales do your competitors use?
+- What media of advertising is best suited to reach your customer?
+Primary and secondary madia. (e.g. Primary - newspaper, radio, internet; Secondary - flyers and trade shows)
+- What sales tools and training will your staff need?
+- What image are you attempting to build through promotion?
+- Packaging?

 ## Data Collection Methods

 ### Primary data collection